FranzDiebold/dockerize-datascience/README.md

 The current directory is mounted into the container.

-To delete the environment run `jupyterenvd_del` in your project folder.
+To delete the environment run `pyenvd_del` in your project folder.

 ### Jupyter (JupyterLab)